ibexa/documentation-developer/docs/ibexa_cloud/ibexa_cloud.md

 # Ibexa Cloud

-Ibexa Cloud is a cloud hosting platform based on Platform.sh and Git.
+Ibexa Cloud is a cloud hosting platform that enables you to host your application in the cloud using the Platform.sh service.

 [[= cards([
 "ibexa_cloud/ibexa_cloud_guide",